Skip to content

 What are IP Addresses?

 Before diving into reserved IP addresses, it’s essential to understand the basic concept of an IP address.
-An IP address is a unique numerical identifier assigned to each device connected to a network that uses the Internet Protocol for communication.
-IP addresses serve two primary purposes: identifying the host or network interface and providing the location of the host in the network.
+An IP address is a unique numerical identifier for each Internet Protocol-using device connected to a network.
+Each IP addresses serve two primary purposes: identifying the host or network interface and providing the location of the host in the network.

 IP addresses come in two main versions: IPv4 and IPv6.